If you are a new business owner and are looking for some marketing tips, you can be forgiven for thinking that your best options are online.

 People share

 Sharing is important in the online and offline worlds, of course.
-But, the value of sharing offline is often more than the value of a social share online.
+But, the value of sharing offline is often more than the value of social share online.

 Let’s imagine that you are in a store while out shopping.